Do not remove found young or newborn kittens from their mother!

 - West End Cat Rescue – 804-751-4501

 If the cat appears to be feral, do not attempt to interact with the cat!
-C.A.R.E. does not work with feral cats and suggests that you call one of the following organizations for assistance:
+C.A.R.E. does not work with feral cats and suggests that you call one of the following organizations that have feral resources for assistance: